siro20/P1P2decoder/Readme.md

  - decode the P1/P2 packets
  - display the data using a HTTP server

+Based on the awesome documentation on [P1P2Serial](https://github.com/Arnold-n/P1P2Serial) and observations on *DAIKIN EJHA04AAV3*.

 It's planned to extend this library to MQTT and other home automation protocols.
 It's also planned to add gateway support.